Skip to main content

 The Cyber Assessment Framework is a framework developed by the UK’s National Cyber Security Centre (NCSC).

-The Ministry of Housing, Communities and Local Government (MHCLG) has worked with councils and cyber security experts to adapt this into a tool councils can use to address the risks they face.
+The Ministry of Housing, Communities and Local Government (MHCLG) has worked with councils and cyber security experts to adapt this into a tool for councils in England to address the risks they face.

 The Cyber Assessment Framework (CAF) for local government can help your council to: